aaronbloomfield/ics/hws/hw-rsa.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Mon, Feb 13: Made a change to the Python <code>convertToASCII()</code> function to address a bug that only appears when the first character in the ASCII is a newline.

 ### Links